terrenceshi/6242app/README.md

 Technically, you can just run the app from here, as the frontend makes requests to the deployed backend.
 However, you can take step 3 and 4 to run the backend locally and make post requests to there.

-(OPTIONAL) Step 3: Setting up the backend
+(OPTIONAL) Step 3: Setting up the backend.
 	Install requirements.
 You can choose to do so in a virtual environment.
 		Pip install -r requirements.txt